SOFIE-project/Marketplace/solidity/README.md

 ## Installation

-You can simply install Truffle with the command below:
+You can simply install dependencies with the command below:

 ```
-$ npm install -g truffle
+$ npm install
 ```

 NodeJS 5.0+ is recommended for the installation of Truffle.